 If you think you’re experiencing retaliation in the workplace because of protected activity, you are entitled to file a claim against your employer to seek compensation.
-At Hennig Ruiz & Singh, PC, we are an entire staff of highly qualified legal professionals who collaborate to review every case.
+At Hennig Kramer Ruiz & Singh, LLP, we are an entire staff of highly qualified legal professionals who collaborate to review every case.
 We bring together decades of experience in employment law.
 Let our team fight for your employment rights and help you achieve your desired outcome.

 Contact our Los Angeles retaliation lawyers today at (213) 292-5444 to schedule a consultation!